thomastu/CaReCur/docs/background.rst

 Problem Statement
 -----------------

-This project attempts to produce a statistical model trained on publicly available historic forecasts, and past curtailment events in California to predict whether the state of the California grid could end up
+This project attempts to produce a statistical model trained on publicly available historic forecasts, and past curtailment events in California to predict whether the state of the California grid would end up producing a significant curtailment event.